-The Four Corners area is the traditional homeland to a number of Native American tribes including the Navajo Nation, Jicarilla Apache, Southern Ute, Ute Mountain Ute and Hopi.
-Visiting Native American communities and lands can be a rewarding and educational experience.
+The Farmington area is the traditional homeland to a number of Native American communities including the Navajo Nation, Jicarilla Apache, Southern Ute, Ute Mountain Ute, and Hopi.
+The art and culture of the Native people of the Four Corners can be discovered by attending local cultural events, visiting trading posts, and museums.
+Visiting Native American communities and lands can also be a rewarding and educational experience.
 During your visit, please respect and comply with tribal and community regulations that govern visitors while attending social dances or public events on tribal homelands.

 Today, Farmington thrives in the midst of magnificent scenery and ancient history while embracing modern technology.
 Farmington is a bustling retail center for the region, where guests are warmly welcomed with Southwestern hospitality.
-Our community boasts a variety of free services for visitors and locals alike, including, 70+ well-maintained parks, museum exhibits, year-round special events and the Beach at Lake Farmington during the summer.
+Our community boasts a variety of free to low cast adventures for visitors and locals alike - museums, galleries, year-round special cultural events and an outdoor summer theater program.